 Nicaragua's Nuevo Diario paper stops printing after 39 years

-MANAGUA, Nicaragua (AP) — Nicaragua's Nuevo Diario newspaper has announced that it is stopping its print edition after 39 years.
+MANAGUA, Nicaragua (AP) — Nicaragua's Nuevo Diario newspaper announced Friday that it is stopping its print edition after 39 years.

 Nuevo Diario was favorable to the Sandinista Revolution when it was founded in 1980, but has since become critical of President Daniel Ortega's crackdown on protests.